tobs-code/Mechatronic-Prompting/README.md

 ### 1. Failure Mode Analysis First (FMEA)

-Prompt design starts with identifying how the system can fail: hallucation, overconfidence, goal drift, constraint erosion, sycophancy.
+Prompt design starts with identifying how the system can fail: hallucination, overconfidence, goal drift, constraint erosion, sycophancy.
 Countermeasures are embedded directly into the prompt structure.

 ### 2. Adversarial Validation by Default